stat545ubc-2021/functionsjuliafast/assignment_1b.md

   }

   ggplot(dataframe, aes({{ x }}, {{ y }})) +
-  #specify a box plot, set the width of the boxes, and specify the transparency of the box plot
   geom_boxplot(aes(fill= {{ x }})) +
-    #change the theme of the plot
     theme_linedraw() +
-    #remove the x axis ticks and labels
     #below line of code from Elferts 2016
     theme(axis.text.x=element_blank(),
           axis.ticks.x=element_blank(),